Lightricks

-Lightricks, founded in January 2013, is a company that develops video and image editing mobile apps and generative AI software, known particularly for its selfie-editing app, Facetune.

-Headquartered in Jerusalem, the firm has approximately 600 employees.
-As of 2021, Lightricks is valued at $1.8 billion.

-In 2024, the company released an open-source artificial intelligence models for generative media.
-As of 2025 Lightricks has over 6.6 million monthly paying users, over 50 million monthly users, and its apps have been downloaded over 730 million times.
+Lightricks is a software development company founded in January 2013.
+The company develops Facetune, a mobile app for image editing, and LTX, a generative text-to-video model.
+The company is headquartered in Jerusalem, Israel, with approximately 600 employees.
+The company was valued at $1.8 billion in 2021.

 History

 AI-generated video of the Tesla Cybertruck based on two photos by OWS Photography.
 Generated using Lightricks' LTXV 2B model.

-The company was created in 2013 by 5 founders, Ph.D. students Zeev Farbman, Nir Pochter, Yaron Inger, Amit Goldstein, and former Supreme Court of Israel clerk Itai Tsiddon who were all studying at the Hebrew University of Jerusalem.
+The company was created in 2013 by five Ph.D. students, Zeev Farbman, Nir Pochter, Yaron Inger, Amit Goldstein, and former Supreme Court of Israel clerk Itai Tsiddon, who were all studying at the Hebrew University of Jerusalem.

-After beginning in the Hebrew University of Jerusalem campus, the company outgrew its space a number of times.
-It remains based in Jerusalem, Israel, with offices in Haifa, London, New York and Chicago; it has a total of approximately 600 employees.
+The company headquarters are on the campus of the Hebrew University in Jerusalem with offices in Haifa, London, New York and Chicago.
+In 2021, Lightricks had 600 employees,but has since cut the workforce by half.

-Funding and Finances
+Funding and finances

 Lightricks began life as a bootstrapped company, which was the subject of a case study from the Harvard Business School "Bootstrapping at Lightricks".

 In 2015 the company went through its first (series A) funding round, of $10 million, led by Viola Ventures.

 In November 2018 Insight Venture Partners led its second (series B) funding round of $60 million, with participation from Israeli VC company ClalTech.

 In July 2019, it secured $135 million in series C funding led by Goldman Sachs, with participation from Insight Partners and ClalTech; this was reported to imply a $1 billion valuation.

 In September 2021 Lightricks announced a series D funding round, with a valuation of $1.8 billion.
 The round was co-led by New York-based global private equity and venture capital firm Insight Partners and Hanaco Venture Capital, with participation from existing investors Goldman Sachs, ClalTech, Harel Insurance and Finance and Greycroft, with new investors Migdal Insurance, Altshuler Shaham, and Shavit Capital.
 The series D round brought Lightricks' total funding to $335 million.